oamg/leapp/docs/source/unit-testing.md

 pytest {PATH_TO_ACTOR}
 ```

-It is also possible to run only slected tests based on their name:
+It is also possible to run only selected tests based on their name:

 ```sh
 pytest -k "vim"    # to run all tests contains vim in name